 The grading and GPA scale is the same as the University of Richmond.

 Credits: Students will be expected to take 30 HKU credits per semester or 60 per year.
+At least three courses (worth 18 HKU credits) must be chosen from one single faculty per semester.
 The credit weighting of each course is varied so students must consult the course descriptions or syllabus on the individual HKU faculty web pages for further information.
 Students are expected to take all exams and assessments expected of the HKU students.
 No special arrangements can be made for early examinations.